 Before taking Ganoderma, consult your doctor especially if you are already undergoing medication.
 It can be very dangerous for people with immunosuppressive sicknesses, those on chemotherapy and those using blood thinners/clotters.
 Pregnant and nursing women should avoid using Ganoderma as its effects on such conditions are not clear.
 It can lead to bleeding, which is also very dangerous for individuals with thrombocytopenia or those undergoing surgery.
 Powdered Ganoderma has been associated with toxic effects on the liver and should not be taken for more than one month .

 - You are expecting or nursing a baby

 - You suffer from an autoimmune disease

-- You have undergone surgery
+- You have recently undergone or are due to undergo surgery

 - You are using aspirin or some other medication for blood thinning

 - You are undergoing chemotherapy

 Apart from being highly nutritious and beneficial for health, Ganoderma has some drawbacks as well.
 These include: